 What is Mage Knight?

-Released in 2000 as a miniatures war game similar to WarHammer, Mage Knight has since become a massive success and spawned everything from comic books to video games.
-It was turned into a board game in 2011 by WizKids Games and Asmodee, and upon release it sold out in only 20 days.
+Released in 2000 as a miniatures war game similar to Warhammer, Mage Knight has since become a massive success and spawned everything from comic books to video games.
+It was turned into an adventure board game in 2011 by WizKids Games and Asmodee.
+It includes scenarios for solo, cooperative, and competitive play.

 Meant for gamers aged 14 and up, Mage Knight is all about exploring, building up your characters, fighting, and gaining fame.
 The game puts you in control of one of four creatures, called Mage Knights.
 Your objective depends on the scenario that you choose to play.

 On your turn, you’ll be developing your character by filling your deck with actions, spells, and artifacts as you explore everything from cities and dungeons to the dark caves of the world.
 Those cards you get can be used for actions such as blocking, attacking, and moving.
 What’s really cool about the majority of the cards in the game is that you can use mana crystals to make them even more powerful, but it’s important to use that mana wisely since it can be tough to come by.
 The deck building aspect of Mage Knight is very strong despite being treated as a secondary mechanism in the game.

 That was a very brief overview of a very complex game.
 If you want to see all of the Mage Knight rules, check out the official rulebook (PDF).

 - The best thing about Mage Knight is the variety of ways that each game can play out.
 You’ll have random tile layouts and random monsters show up, so each game will play out in different ways.
 This provides it with an immense replay value.

 - The unique world also comes through very well with the well-designed cards, tiles, and miniatures.
 Players who get through the early confusion will find that the design of the game makes the long play-time go by very quickly because it pulls you in.